15 months

 Book an Open DayOur photography studios and darkroom facilities offer extensive opportunities to gain hands-on experience with both digital and traditional techniques.
 You will acquire invaluable skills ensuring you take superb photos of your creative process and final outcomes.
 Work alongside professional photographers and technical specialists to get outstanding images of your work.

-Book an Open DayHead of School of Materials and Design, BA(Hons) Artist Blacksmithing Course Leader & MA Contemporary Craft Course Leader
+Book an Open DayHead of the School of Materials and Design and Course Leader for BA(Hons) Artist Blacksmithing, MA Forged Metal Arts, and MA Contemporary Crafts

 Lecturer - MA Contemporary Crafts & MA Forged Metal Arts